What Are the Best Foods & Supplements for a Dog with Anal Gland Issues?

-Diet is often a major factor in anal gland problems, and some common sense guidelines about a healthy diet can go a long way.
-Basically, the fresher the food the better.
-Raw is best, then home-cooked, then cold-pressed, dehydrated or freeze-dried, then HIGH QUALITY canned and dry kibble.
-The most important thing is the quality; high quality is essential.
+Diet can be a major factor in anal gland problems, and some simple guidelines about a healthy diet for dogs and cats can go a long way.
+Fresh food may help support proper anal gland function.
+Raw is best, followed by home-cooked, then cold-pressed dog food, dehydrated or freeze-dried dog food, then HIGH QUALITY canned and dry kibble.
+The most important thing is the quality; high quality natural dog food is essential.

-Adding freshly ground or lightly steamed vegetables to the diet can be helpful for anal gland problems to help bulk up the stool.
+Adding freshly ground or lightly steamed vegetables to the diet may also be helpful for anal gland problems to help bulk up the stool.

-In addition, I recommend an essential fatty acid supplement to support a healthy inflammation response, support the immune system and maintain the gastrointestinal system.
+In addition, animals can benefit from an essential fatty acid supplement to support a healthy inflammation response, support the immune system and maintain the gastrointestinal system.

 Lack of exercise and constipation may also contribute to anal gland problems.
 Overweight animals are more prone to anal gland problems.

 Proper exercise helps support proper digestion and bowel health.
 Animals that are not allowed outdoors often enough tend to hold their urine and stools for too long, which may cause both emotional and physical stress.

 For those guardians who are gone to work all day with no way to return mid-day, I always recommend finding a dog-walking service or asking a responsible neighbor to help get their companions out of the house during the day.